j2store/userguide/app_subscription.md

 # Subscription Products

-Now it is possible to create subscription based products in J2Store.
+Subscription Products app allows you to sell products and services with recurring payments.
 The following features are possible with Subscription Products app :

 1. Simple subscription
 2. Variable subscription
 3. Stock maintenance
 4. Manage customer user group
-5. Possible to apply sign-up fee
+5. Possible to collect sign-up fee
 6. Possible to set expiry date
+7. Renewal notification

 Following are the limitations in Subscription Products app

-1. Paypal Standard for J2Store Subscription product is the only payment gateway supported by Subscription Products app.
+1. Paypal Standard for J2Store is the only payment gateway supported by Subscription Products app.

 2. Subscription Products app does not support for guest checkout.

 3. Variable subscription product type allows you to add only one option with multiple values.

-## Requirements
+### Requirements

 1. PHP 5.4+